 So many people need help using even “basic” software.
-As a user of these channels myself I can verify that the ones where the presenter shows their face is usually worse as it gets in the way of seeing the software and is distracting during ‘how to' videos.
+As a user of these channels myself, I can verify that the ones where the presenter shows their face is usually worse as it impedes seeing the software and is distracting during ‘how to' videos.

 One of my favorite examples is Programming with Mosh with over 1.5 million subscribers.
 He actually quit his programming job because his YouTube channel is so successful!

 Software tutorial YouTube channels can seem dry compared to other high energy YouTube channels, but to the right audience, they can become wildly popular